isha-knee/isha-knee/README.md

 ## Hi there.
-This is Ishani.
-A detail oriented and motivated professional transitioning from Biotechnology to the world of DATA!
+I am Ishani.
+A detail oriented and motivated professional leveraging Biotech skills to the world of DATA!

 <!--
 **isha-knee/isha-knee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.